cncf/devstats.archive/USAGE.md

 Sync tool uses [gaps.yaml](https://github.com/cncf/gha2db/blob/master/metrics/gaps.yaml), to prefill some series with zeros.
 This is needed for metrics (like SIG mentions or PRs merged) that return > 0 count values.

+# Developers affiliations

+You need to get [github_users.json](https://raw.githubusercontent.com/cncf/gitdm/master/github_users.json) file from [CNCF/gitdm](https://github.com/cncf/gitdm).

+To generate this file follow instructions on cncf/gitdm, or just get the newest version.

+This file contains all GitHub user name - company affiliations found by cncf/gitdm.

+To load it into our database use:
+- `PG_PASS=pwd ./import_affs github_users.json`

 # Grafana output

 You can visualise data using Grafana, see [grafana/](https://github.com/cncf/gha2db/blob/master/grafana/) directory: